ljleppan/eu-nlg-prod/README.md

  $ pre-commit install
 ```
 to force git to run both black and flake8 for you before it allows you to commit.

+## License

+For licensing/copyright information on the Eurostat datasets, and limitations on the commercial use of specific subsets of that data, see https://ec.europa.eu/eurostat/about/policies/copyright

+The code contained in this repository is licensed as described in the LICENSE file.